JonathanWillis/wj-installations/src/pages/terms.md

 **Last Updated: 19 November 2024**

-Welcome to **Software Minions**.
+Welcome to **WJ Installations**.
 By accessing or using our website, services, or products, you agree to comply with and be bound by the following terms and conditions.
 Please read them carefully.

 ---

 ## **1. Definitions**
-1.1 "We," "Us," or "Our" refers to **Software Minions**, a business registered in the UK under company number [Insert Number].
+1.1 "We," "Us," or "Our" refers to **WJ Installations**, a business registered in the UK under company number [Insert Number].
 1.2 "You" or "Your" refers to any individual or entity using our services, website, or products.
-1.3 "Services" refers to the products or services provided by **Software Minions**.
+1.3 "Services" refers to the products or services provided by **WJ Installations**.

 ---